 Step 4: Optimize

 The team employed underwriting expertise and advanced technology to speed the underwriting process and enhance the customer experience.
 Existing questions were not intuitive for customers and proved difficult to answer.
-By reviewing wording of questions and engaging with behavioral scientists, the team was able to employ language specifically designed to elicit greater disclosure.
+By reviewing wording of questions and engaging with behavioural scientists, the team was able to employ language specifically designed to elicit greater disclosure.
 This more accurate information enabled the team to move the insurer’s all-manual underwriting process to an automated e-platform, accelerating decisions and improving the customer experience.

 Step 5: Think

 … from the customer’s perspective.
 Insurers should view marketing as an opportunity to engage consumers.
-By applying behavioral science principles to product marketing messages, the team was able to reduce the stigma attached to childhood developmental disorders.
+By applying behavioural science principles to product marketing messages, the team was able to reduce the stigma attached to childhood developmental disorders.
 A positive framing approach in discussing health conditions helped avoid negative emotions in parents that could have reduced marketing effectiveness.
 Instead of describing pain points, language focused on benefits.
 For example, “disorder benefit” became “care benefit.”

 Step 6: Support